Místico: Feud with Sin Cara Negro (2011–2012)

-Sin Cara returned on May 19, 2012, at a live event in Florence, South Carolina, defeating Hunico in the opening match.
+Sin Cara returned at a live event on May 19, 2012, defeating Hunico in the opening match.
 On the June 1 episode of SmackDown, Sin Cara returned to television in new red and white attire, defeating Heath Slater.
-On the July 9 episode of Raw, Sin Cara defeated Slater to qualify for the World Heavyweight Championship Money in the Bank ladder match at the Money in the Bank pay-per-view but was unsuccessful in the match itself, which was won by Dolph Ziggler.
+He defeated Hunico at No Way Out on June 17.
+On the July 9 episode of Raw, Sin Cara defeated Slater to qualify for the World Heavyweight Championship Money in the Bank ladder match at the titular event on July 15, which was won by Dolph Ziggler.